chriswilty/weather-widget/README.md

 # Weather Widget

-A very simple weather widget, originally intended as a demo of some React Hooks, now expanded into a React / Webpack 5 template project.
+A very simple weather widget, originally intended as a demo of some React Hooks, now expanded into a React 17 + Webpack 5 + Yarn 2 template project.

 Project is built using [Yarn 2 Zero-Installs](https://next.yarnpkg.com/features/zero-installs), and bundled using [Webpack 5](https://webpack.js.org/concepts/),